-I like to break-up the year into quarters, or three-month blocks.
+I like to break up the year into quarters, or three-month blocks.

 As you use the guide, remember how your child learns best.
 I recommend going back to the planning series for a refresher.

-This free 11-page guide includes worksheets for you to:
+This free 11-page guide includes worksheets for you to

-- outline academic goals
+- Outline academic goals

-- outline fine and gross motor skill goals
+- Outline fine and gross motor skill goals

-- outline social and emotional skill goals
+- Outline social and emotional skill goals

-- outline materials/ resources needed
+- Outline materials/ resources needed

-- plan assessments
+- Plan assessments

-- a “Cheat Sheet” (summary)
+- Use as a “Cheat Sheet” or summary

-Some examples of goals might be:
+Some examples of goals:

-- social/emotional skills (developing friendships, independent play, expressing emotions, meal-time skills, etc.)
+- Social/emotional skills (developing friendships, independent play, expressing emotions, meal-time skills, etc.)

-- language/communication skills (using words, signs, PECS, AAC, or other methods of communication)
+- Language/communication skills (using words, signs, PECS, AAC, or other methods of communication)

-- intellectual skills (asking/ answering questions, following commands, etc.)
+- Intellectual skills (asking/ answering questions, following commands, etc.)

 - You can download the entire FREE printable guide (includes standard Cheat Sheet) here.